 "Well why wait, why not do it tonight?"

 "It is not time yet.
 If we are too impatient we could lose her, maybe we would lose the chance and be stuck here for another two hundred years."

 "That is rubbish, we can have a bit of fun with her and if we do lose her, what of it.
 Like I said, there are many just as good as her.
 You just do not want to look any further because you are nostalgic over the stupid cottage."

 "You are wrong and I do not mind browsing for a while.
 We have time to see who else is about, but I want to leave this one alone for now, in reserve.
 I can always come back for our lewd, promiscuous, wench if I have to.
 Is that not right, Rosie?"

-Rosie was startled when the spirit had asked her the question, as if she had heard her.
+Rosie was startled when the spirit mentioned her name, as if she had heard her.
 "Who's there?" she said.
 "Is that you Mum?"
 She walked to the passage, but she was alone, her mother was asleep in bed, and the spirits had gone.